How to create color palettes

 5. Blue (B)

-We already analyzed each of these elements in the theory section, so we know what effect they have on the color when applied to them.
-We can make combinations between the bars such as: Tone (H) and Green (G).
+Each of these elements has already been analyzed in the theory section, so we know what effect they have on the color when applied.
+We can make combinations between the bars such as: Hue (H) and Green (G).
 This is another way to obtain colors for our color palettes.

-This tool shows the colors that have been used in the application.
-This is good for when one wants to repeat a color that was not saved in some color set.
+This tool displays the colors that have been used in the application.
+This is good for when you want to repeat a color that was not saved in any color set.

 ► Mix colors

-This tool is the one I showed at the beginning and with it you can mix colors to generate new ones completely manually, just as it would be done in traditional analog media.
+This tool is the one I showed at the beginning and with it you can mix colors to generate new ones completely manually, just as you would do with traditional analog media.

-You can also use different brushes to make blends, change brush size, make, undo and erase.
+You can also use different brushes to blend, change brush size, do, undo and erase.

 Farewell

-I hope that what you see in this tutorial is to your liking.
-I hope it helps.
-Well, without anything to say, thank you for coming this far! ପ(๑•̀ुᴗ•̀ु) ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ
+I hope you like what you've seen in this tutorial.
+I hope it helps you.
+Well, without anything to say, thanks for getting here! ପ(๑•̀ुᴗ•̀ु) ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ

 Comment